PabloPavan/sniply_api/README.md

 ## Running with Docker (Recommended)

 For development, debugging, and advanced Docker workflows (including debug images and troubleshooting), please refer to [README.dev.md](./README.dev.md).
-That document describes the recommended and correct way to run Sniply with Docker in development environments.
+That document describes the recommended and correct way to run sniply_api with Docker in development environments.

 ## API Overview